-  Finally, my RTP-MIDI dissector is now part of the standard-Wireshark-distribution since version 1.8.
+Those RTP-MIDI dissectors are now part of the standard-Wireshark-distribution since version 1.8.
 So now you can analyze the whole network-MIDI conversation starting from Bonjour service discovery, going into session establishment up to the actual data-exchange between peers…

 During the initial tests a nice guy from L.A. who beta-tested a very early version of my driver noticed, that my implementation actually “peeked into the future” 😉

 This came from the fact, that Apple sent their RTP-MIDI-packets with a time-stamp a little in the future to be able to work around network-latency & jitter.
 So I needed to implement my own MIDI-command-scheduler, to fire MIDI-events at the actual time that they happend – and not some mili-seconds early.

 In this phase I found that a company from the Netherlands had implemented a small device that was able to communicate with Macs using the RTP-MIDI protocol: the Kiss-Box.